shermanburwell3/regex-tutorial/README.md

 Lazy Matching: Adding a `?` after a quantifier makes it lazy, meaning it will match as little text as possible.
 For example, .`*?` will match the smallest amount of text that satisfies the pattern.

 ### Boundaries

+As we have covered in our basic section of regex components, the boundaries in our regex declare that the match must begin at the start of our string `^` and it ends at the end of our string `$`

+`^`: This asserts that the match must start at the beginning of the string.
+It ensures that there are no characters before the pattern.

+`$`: This asserts that the match must end at the end of the string.
+It ensures that there are no characters after the pattern.

 ### Back-references